Helium4Haskell/mirage/README.md

 file: "src/Test.ag"
 options: genmirage
 ```

+Either of these options will cause a `Test.hs.mirage` file to be generated (you
+may have to look in dist/ or dist-newstyle/).
+These files can be opened with
+mirage by starting mirage and then selecting 'File -> Open' in the top left of
+the window.
+After selecting your .mirage file you should be able to select
+nonterminals and production rules in the sidebar.

 For more information I invite you to look at the internship report in `report/report.pdf`.
 It should give an overview of the functionality and notes about the implementation.